 Data centers around the world essentially serve as energy transformation facilities.
 They take in electric power, cause electrons to spin, and perform tasks.
 Almost all of the electricity – 98% – is released as heat energy.
 It’s similar to being the exact reverse of a wind turbine or hydroelectric dam that takes the kinetic energy of rushing water and turns it into affordable, portable power to be used in distant cities.

 It’s possible, though, that data centers don’t have to be the opposite of a power plant or other energy generator.
 Energy transformation isn’t essentially negative.
-Sustainability expert and author William McDonough trains organizations on how to look at their process waste as something not just to limit but to reuse.
+Sustainability expert and author William McDonough trains organizations on how to look at processed waste as something not just to limit but to reuse.
+Reusing is part of sustainability, which is practiced in many industries, including packaging companies like Impacked Packaging.
+A good example of this is how agricultural waste is utilized in mushroom-based packaging.
 Waste is a form of nourishment, either for the earth or for industry, he says.
 “We manufacture products that go from cradle to grave.
 We want to manufacture them from cradle to cradle.”

 It’s possible to use this same line of thinking for pairing of facilities.
-Data centers could work in conjunction with facilities that use heat, such as local energy systems, so that waste isn’t just released but utilized to its full capacity.
+Data centers could work in conjunction with facilities that use heat, such as district heating systems, so that waste isn’t just released but utilized to its full capacity.

 The idea of reusing waste heat is not new.
 There are many situations worldwide in which data centers are partnering with nearby companies to use that heat that would otherwise be waste.